compas/grasp/README.md

 # build the rci_mpi binary
 make src/appl/rci90_mpi
 ```

+Note that any necessary library dependencies will also get built automatically.

 **WARNING:** the `Makefile`s do not know about the dependencies between the source files, so
 parallel builds (i.e. calling `make` with the `-j` option) does not work.